-"Ah, yes-s-s," I said, imitating W.C.
+"Ah, yes-s-s... pork chops!"
+I said, imitating W.C.
 Fields.
-"Pork chops! that’s what water tastes like at its finest.
-But don't mind me, friend, I'm a mere simple man with complex tastes— yes inde-e-ed."
+"That’s what water tastes like at its finest; blue pork chops.
+But don't mind me, friend.
+I'm a mere simple man with complex tastes— yes inde-e-ed."

 I winked and walked away, leaving a coworker bemused at the water cooler.
 He couldn't have known two months prior, my buddies and I had vacationed at a secluded Canadian lake for six days of fishing.
 Mid week, the wife had called my cell during our evening card game.
 Though well intentioned, she pestered me some about getting enough sleep, of drinking too much, and asked if I was eating right.

 “Fish?
 Every night, fish?” she groaned.
 “What about breakfast?
 Are you at least eating a good breakfast to get your metabolism going?
 What’d you have this morning, leftover fish, I s'pose?”

 “Pork chops,” I blurted.
 A lie, but it was the first thing that popped into my head as I anteed-in ‘poker chips’ while downing my tenth Labatt's Blue.
 “Sorry, gotta go.
 It’s my turn to deal.
 Love ya.
 Bye.”